-Becoming a wildlife foster carer with AWARE is simple, but you must take into consideration the time, financial and emotional commitment it takes to look after wildlife.
+Becoming a wildlife foster carer with AWARE is simple, but you must take into consideration the time and financial and emotional commitment it takes to look after wildlife.

 Many animals require 24 hour care, and many animals do not survive the first twelve hours of care due to injuries they have upon arrival.
 Sometimes you will feed a tiny animal every 2-3 hours around the clock.